GraceWXT/wiki-map/planning/meeting_notes_20220408.md

 * Ask Andy and/or mentor about using ElephantSQL instead of local psql

-## What's next
+## What's next (tmr)
-* Check out how Google Maps API works to complete ERD and clarify the endpoint for `GET /pins/:id`
+* Check out Google Maps API documentation to complete ERD and clarify the endpoint for `GET /pins/:id`
 * Complete task tree
+* Create wireframes